-Gear is so scarce you’ll be happy to have white quality items
+Gear is so scarce you’ll be happy with white-quality items

 Green quest rewards aren’t for a while, and it’ll feel even longer than it actually is.
 You’ll only have your backpack to fit things until you finally get lucky on a drop or buy more bags, and every available slot will be tasked with getting you money to pick up the white gear available for sale at the first major town you arrive at after leaving the 1 to 5 starting zone.
 You’ll buy that gear because without it, you will likely die just doing the quests.

 First Aid and Cooking are must-haves

 You will also drop money on First Aid and Cooking and you’ll use both of them because without them your downtime between kills will be another factor keeping you from leveling atanything like a reasonable speed.
 Especially if you’re not playing a class with any healing spells, like a Mage or Warrior.